About the Chamber

 In 2014, they hosted the 33rd Annual World Famous Blue Crab Festival, which provided a $2.2 million economic impact for the area, with the average festival attendee estimated to have spent about $90 in Little River.
 The World Famous Blue Crab Festival is annually held on the weekend after Mothers Day and is known as the “South’s Great Street Festival”.

-Their Little River ShrimpFest, previously the Shrimp & Jazz Festival, is growing close in size, with a 94% increase in attendance in 2014, at about 22,000 people.
-While they still showcase at least one jazz band (like Nathan and the Zydeco ChaChas), they now provide a variety of live entertainment to better encourage a variety of guests to visit the great area of Little River, SC.
+The Little River ShrimpFest, previously the Shrimp & Jazz Festival, is growing close in size, with a 94% increase in attendance in 2014.
+This event now showcases a variety of live entertainment (including jazz music) to better encourage a variety of guests to visit our great area.

-Both festivals are held on the Historic Little River, and festival goers can usually expect to enjoy a children’s area, face painting, stilt walkers, balloon artists, live entertainment, and number vendors (about 250 for Blue Crab and 150 for ShrimpFest) – including a variety of fine art and craft vendors, business expos, and community organizations.
+Both festivals are held on the Historic Little River Waterfront, and festival goers can usually expect to enjoy hundreds of vendors, face painting, stilt walkers, balloon artists, live entertainment, and a kid’s zone.
 Fresh local seafood is served by the local waterfront restaurants, and festival food favorites are available from a variety of talented food vendors.